jfjelstul/englishfootball/README.md

 }
 ```

-If you access the database via the `englishfotoball` package, please also cite the package:
+If you access the database via the `englishfootball` package, please also cite the package:

 > Joshua C. Fjelstul (2023). worldcup: The Fjelstul English Football Database.
 R package version 0.1.0.